UnluckyMirco/A-Sequential-Segmentation-and-Classification-Learning-Approach-for-Skin-Lesion-Images/README.md

 ## Cite
 To ensure proper attribution, we kindly request you to cite our paper when using this information:
+_add link to the paper once is published_
+Currently acceptec at: "Biomedical Engineering" in the special issue: "AI-Based Biomedical Signal Processing—2nd Edition"

 ## References